Konark Sun Temple: Literature

 Additionally, the Sun Temple is the setting of "Interpreter of Maladies," a short story in Jhumpa Lahiri's Pulitzer Prize winning collection of the same name.

 In heraldry

 The Warrior and Horse statue found in the temple grounds forms the basis of the state emblem of Odisha.

+In currency note

+This temple is depicted on the reverse side of the Mahatma Gandhi New Series ₹10 note.